ReCombine/ReCombine/docs-source/Effects.md

 - Effects are long-running Subscribers that listen to a Publisher of _every_ action dispatched from the [Store](guide/store).
 - Effects filter those actions based on the type of action they are interested in.
 - Effects perform tasks, which are synchronous or asynchronous and return a new action.
+- Effect lifecycles can be customized.
+Effects registered through the `Store` initializer will process for the lifecycle of the Store instance, while Effects registered through the `register(_:)` method will process for as long as the returned `AnyCancellable` is maintained by the caller.

 ## Comparison with UIViewController-based side effects